-Contour farming was first invented by the Phoenicians and it acts like terrace farming in many ways — albeit on a smaller scale.
-The crops are planted up and down, furrowed by different rows and altitudes, to create a better flow of water, thus resulting in less erosion.
-No-till farming is the last method and it’s an unusual one.
-Instead of plowing the crops under at the end of the season, the plants are allowed to remain anchored in place until they decompose for the next season.
-The result is less loose soil and less bare ground, both of which are more exposed to wind and water.
+The final primary soil conservation method is no-till farming.
+According to the U.S. Department of Agriculture Climate Hub, instead of plowing the crops under at the end of the season, the plants are allowed to remain anchored in place until they decompose for the next season.
+The result is less loose soil, less bare ground, more exposed to wind and water.

 What are some soil conservation methods I can use at home?

-Rain gardens and rain barrels
+Utilize rain gardens and rain barrels.

 Plants like shade trees provide protection from the sun and homes for wild animals.
 They help to keep soil firm and draw millions of insects and microorganisms into your yard.
-Trees can also protect your home from wind damage as well.
-Shrubs can work as windbreaks too and their root systems will assist in soil cohesion.
+Trees can also protect your home from wind damage.
+Shrubs can work as windbreaks, too, and their root systems will assist in soil cohesion.

 This article, originally published on Dec.
 11, 2020, has been updated.